Dynamics of non-autonomous systems with nested invariant cone structure and its applications: Introduction

 The rest of the paper is organized as follows.
-In section 2, we introduce some conceptions and properties of skew product semiflows, almost-periodic (almost-automorphic) functions (flows), cone and exponential separations; and we then present our main results related to skew-product semiflows of non-autonomous systems with strong cone conditions, and characterize the structure of minimal sets as well as limit sets for those perturbed systems with $1$-codimension subspaces.
+In section 2, we introduce some conceptions and properties of skew product semiflows, almost-periodic (almost-automorphic) functions (flows), cone and exponential separations; and we then present our main results in the framework of skew-product semiflows of non-autonomous systems.
 In section 3, proofs of our main results are given based on Proposition \ref{pertur-pro}.
-In section 4, under some suitable dissipative assumptions, we apply our main results to study the dynamics of \eqref{parabolic-eq-induced}, \eqref{parabolic-eq-03} and competitive-cooperative tridiagonal systems.
-In section 5, we give some remarks on our setting as well as on the main results .
+In section 4, under some suitable dissipative assumptions, we apply our main results to study the dynamics of \eqref{parabolic-eq-induced0}, chemotaxis systems and competitive-cooperative tridiagonal systems.
+In section 5, we give some remarks on our setting as well as on the main results.
 Finally, we give a detail proof for Proposition \ref{pertur-pro}.